SenseNet/sn-resources/README.md

 # sn-resources
-The place of Sense/Net related downloadable resources.
+The place of sensenet ECM related downloadable resources.